ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Relaxed inclusion of the 'peer_roles' parameter.

 * More detailed description of the encryption and signing operations.

+* Defined construction of the AEAD nonce.

+* Clarifications and editorial improvements.

 ## Version -06 to -07 ## {#sec-06-07}